dkessler75/tristen/index.md

 ## My favorite 5K run for 9th grade
 ### The start of the run started with a gun shot, and I was off I knew right off the start that I had started too fast.
 But I decided to keep on running at the same speed then I would later slow to the point where I was at a cruising pace.
 The first half of the race I was in first!
 I thought that I was doing really good, that I could actually finish in first.
 But half way through one of my team mates caught up to me.
 Then after that a few more team mates caught up and by the end of the race I was in sixth place.
 The reason why it was my favorite was because it was the best run I ran that year.

+For more information please visit <a href='http://carlisle-high-school-carlisle-iowa.runnerspace.com/'>Carlisle High School Track & Field and Cross Country</a>